 - Many families find it helpful to write about their experiences.
-Try writing a diary or a letter to your baby.
-You can share your own miscarriage story with Tommy’s here
+You might want to try writing a diary or a letter to your baby.
+You can share your own miscarriage story with Tommy’s here.

 - You may want to keep scan pictures, your pregnancy journal and any health notes in a special box.

-- Light a candle for your baby on anniversaries or other memorable dates, or on Baby Loss Awareness Day (15 October).
+- Light a candle for your baby on anniversaries or other memorable dates, or during Baby Loss Awareness Week.

-- Leave an entry for your baby in your hospital’s Book of Remembrance.
+- Leave an entry for your baby in your hospital’s Book of Remembrance, if they have one.

-- Buy something special in memory of your baby, for example a piece of jewellery.
+- Buy something special in memory of your baby, such as a piece of jewellery.

 - Plant a tree or flowers at home, or in a local garden of remembrance.